'She is a mana wāhine who embodies this Award'

 Although I'm still keeping my options open, I am leaning towards pursuing law since I can see great opportunities within that field.
 But I haven't quite decided what type of law I want to specialise in, but I do have my eyes turned towards civil rights or indigenous law.
 Plus I feel like I can find a way to give back to my community within that type of field.

-Is there a Whakataukī you would like to share with us?
+Is there a whakataukī you would like to share with us?

 The only whakatauakī that comes to mind at the moment is one that I used in my speech "ko te kai a te rangatira he kōrero, ko tā te ware he muhukai."